forchid/sqlite-server/README.md

 # SQLite Server
-A SQLite server based on the client/server architecture
+A SQLite server based on the client/server architecture and org.xerial sqlite-jdbc project